petkokp/m1-fpml/README.md

-# Fundamental Principles of Machine Learning
+# Foundational Principles of Machine Learning

-Gitlab for the course Fundamental Principles of Machine Learning (FPML or TC0) in the CS Masters (M1 year), in the track *Artificial Intelligence* of the Paris Saclay University
+Gitlab for the course Foundational Principles of Machine Learning (FPML or T2A) in the CS Masters (M1 year), in the track *Artificial Intelligence* of the Paris Saclay University

-## session 2 - July 11th, 2024

-Dear students,
-this is to let you know that the session 2 exam of FPML will take place on Thursday the 11th of July, at 13:30, at PUIO building (**room: C207**).

 The exam will be in written form, it will last 2h30 (13:30 -> 16:00).
 The content and expected knowledge will be the same as in the first session, i.e. the program covers all that we saw in class.